rodriguez-facundo/spiky/README.md

 # TUTORIAL

 Copy the folder called "buzsaki" that is under "examples" and paste it in your computer's desktop.
 The folder contains a dataset obtained from BuzsakiLabs.
 By the way, have you checked his webpage?
-If you haven't done it yet, here is the link http://buzsakilab.com/wp/
+If you haven't done it yet, here is the [link]( http://buzsakilab.com/wp/)

 The dataset we have choosen is the simultaneous intracellular and extracellular recording from the hippocampus of anesthetized rats hc-1 'd533101.dat' which is a good starting point (you can play with other examples later).
 You can find the dataset details here:

 - Henze, DA; Harris, KD; Borhegyi, Z; Csicsvari, J; Mamiya, A; Hirase, H; Sirota, A; Buzsáki, G (2009): Simultaneous intracellular and extracellular recordings from hippocampus region CA1 of anesthetized rats.
-CRCNS.org.http://dx.doi.org/10.6080/K02Z13FP
+CRCNS.org. [link](http://dx.doi.org/10.6080/K02Z13FP)

 Now, open a terminal, navegate up to "buzsaki" folder and type: